Importing bank files into PocketSmith

 Transaction overlap options

-When uploading a bank file into an existing bank account, PocketSmith can pick up overlapping transactions - these are transactions that have the same dates as transactions already in the account.
+When uploading a bank file into an existing bank account, PocketSmith can pick up any transactions that occur on overlapping dates - i.e. on the same date as any existing transactions within the account.

-You are able to select what PocketSmith does about these:
+You are able to select how PocketSmith handles transactions on overlapping dates:

-This keeps the original transaction and prevents the new transaction from being imported
+This keeps the original transaction and prevents any transactions with the same date as an existing transaction from being imported

 We do not recommend this option